Structured Actor-Critic for Managing Public Health Points-of-Dispensing

-The maximum request from each patient is $ A_{\textnormal{max}} = 5 $ and the realized requests are uniformly distributed integers between 0 and 5.
-We consider three patient classes, represented by $\xi_t^i \in \{1,2,3\}$ and the probabilities are 0.2, 0.4, and 0.4, respectively.
-For each demand quantity realization, we randomly generated 10 different patterns of the attribute-request sequences.
-The unit utility functions $ \Delta u_{\xi_{t}^i, A_{t}^i} (y_{t}^i) $ were generated randomly and forced to satisfy \Cref{assumption: u is larger than c}.

-We consider three problem instances by varying the sizes of state, action, and outcome spaces (i.e., number of possible values of the exogenous information); the parameters are given in \Cref{table. examples description}.
-The time horizon for each instance is $T = 10$ and the cost parameters are $ b=0 $, $ c=7 $, $ h=2 $.
-The initial resource level is $R_0 = 0$ and the initial state of the exogenous information is the mean of $W_0$.
+We created 25 benchmark problem instances by varying the sizes of the state, action, and outcome spaces (i.e., number of possible values of the exogenous information).
+Specifically, we consider problem instances with 21, 31, 41, 51, and 61 inventory levels and 3, 6, 9, 12, and 15 information states; these are the columns and rows shown in Tables~\ref{table.performance_iter} and \ref{table.performance_time}.
+The sizes of the action spaces corresponding to inventory level sizes 21, 31, 41, 51, and 61 are respectively 231, 496, 861, 1326, and 1891.
+The time horizon for each instance is $T=10$ and the cost parameters are $b=0$, $h=5$, $c_w\in[10, 50]$, $\E[c_w]=30$.